metaplex-foundation/docs/docs/03-guides/07-archived/03-storefront/introduction.md

 - **Starting** a variety of auctions for primary/secondary sales;
 - and **Visualizing** NFTs in a standard way across wallets and applications.

-Metaplex is comprised of two core components: an on-chain program, and a self-hosted front-end web3 application.
+Metaplex comprises two core components: an on-chain program, and a self-hosted front-end web3 application.

 ![Metaplex](/img/metaplex-storefront.avif)